MrX-8B/MiSTer-Lightweight-Framework/README.md

 # MiSTer-Lightweight-Framework
-Lightweight framework using MiSTer IO board for core devloper
+Lightweight framework using MiSTer IO board for core devlopers

 No HPS,no HDMI,no OSD,no USB.
 But compilation is fast.